Day trading stocks and technical analysis is a scam.

 The other 5% of my trades I adjust until they expire or are closed.

-The majority of my yearly commissions are paid to adjust these 5% of “bad” trades.
+The majority of my yearly commissions are paid for trading the SPX with 0 and 1 DTE trades.

-When I was day trading, my fees would run around 8%-9% of my account size; there’s no way to make money day trading when paying these fees.
+When I was day trading equities, my fees would run around 8% - 9% of my account size; there’s no way to make money day trading when paying these fees.

-I actually don’t think most day traders / penny stock traders would make money with ZERO commissions; humans simply don’t have the psychological makeup to be successful traders.
+I actually don’t think most day traders / penny stock traders would make money with ZERO commissions (due to bid / ask spread slippage) and also, humans simply don’t have the psychological makeup to be successful day traders (humans need to be more loss-seeking instead of having loss aversion, meaning they should aggressively close out their losing trades).

-So there’s virtually no way that day traders / penny stock traders can be successful by paying ~8%-9% commissions.
+There’s virtually no way that day traders / penny stock traders can be successful by paying ~8% - 9% commissions.

 Brokerages charge high fees to penny stock and day traders because they know that most of these traders lose all their money.